Counting rational points on a Grassmannian: Error term of

-It remains to apply Lemma \ref{lemma:r-s}, and make sure the $H$-degree of this expression is strictly below $n$.
+Applying Lemma \ref{lemma:r-s}, it is seen that \eqref{eq:arf} may be bounded by at most $|E_{l,r}|+1$ error terms.
+We need to make sure that the $H$-degree of those terms are strictly below $n$.
 Here we only discuss the terms of the highest degrees, as the rest can be dealt with in a similar fashion.